 Learn about how to teach yoga to kids of all ages in this comprehensive post on Yoga and child development:

-What other poses do you do with your kids or toddlers at home or at school?
+What other yoga poses do you do with your kids or toddlers at home or at school?